You are going to read everything you want to know about our Open Water Diver course here, but first, there are two things you may want to check:

 Now let's talk about the beginner level course.
 First, you are in the correct place to start your diving life with a solid training.
 You need to learn all the rules and practice all skills to make your diving experiences fun and safe.

 The most important prerequisite is probably the willingness to attend to the course.
 But, other than that, there are some things you need to consider before enrolling, because the course and the certification you'll receive after the course bring some responsibilities.

-Age: There is a minimum age limit of 14 to enroll to the course.
+Age: There is a minimum age limit of 14 to enroll in the course.
 This limit has been set by Turkish Underwater Sports Federation and applied to every scuba diving student without any nationality exceptions.
-The original age limit for PADI Open Water Diver course is 10, however the local rule is binding all dive centers.
-Therefore if you are 14 years old, or older you can enroll to our course.
+The original age limit for PADI Open Water Diver course is 10, however, the local rule is binding all dive centers.
+Therefore if you are 14 years old, or older you can enroll in our course.

 There aren't any maximum age limit for scuba diving.
 However, (as we will discuss shortly) you should be medically fit to participate in scuba activities.
 If you have any doubts about your medical fitness, it is best to consult your physician before enrolling.
 There are many seasoned divers in the world who are actively diving for more than 30 years.
 Therefore diving has nothing to do with old age if you are medically fit.